OfferZen-Community/developer-mentoring/docs/getting-started-with-mentoring/the-difference-between-mentoring-and-coaching.md

 ## What is Mentoring?

 Mentorship is an approach to people development where an experienced person is paired with someone looking to level up in their career.
 Within tech, this might be a junior programmer looking to enter mobile development.
 Alternatively, they might ask to be connected with a team lead to learn from their experience in project management, tech leadership and communication.
-A mentor usually volunteers their time alongside their full-time role and may mentor within their company, or for a third-party group like  <a href="https://www.offerzen.com/thrive" style={{textDecoration: "underline"}}>**Project Thrive**</a>
+A mentor usually volunteers their time alongside their full-time role and may mentor within their company, or for a third-party group like **Project Thrive**.

 There are many other <a href="https://www.developermentoring.guide/docs/getting-started-with-mentoring/For%20Mentors/benefits-of-becoming-a-mentor" style={{textDecoration: "underline"}}>benefits to becoming a mentor</a>.
 Mentoring helps participants increase their self-confidence, build leadership capabilities, refine interpersonal skills, acquire new approaches to problem-solving, and focus on specialised technical skills.
 Junior developers  <a href="https://www.developermentoring.guide/docs/getting-started-with-mentoring/For%20Mentees/benefits-of-getting-a-mentor" style={{textDecoration: "underline"}}>benefit from getting a mentor</a> as well by receiving guidance from an industry expert to help them identify and work towards their goals!

 Given how competitive the tech industry has become, with organisations vying for the same senior talent and junior developers needing an additional boost to get their foot in the door, it’s common for leading tech companies to have internal <a href="https://www.developermentoring.guide/docs/essential-mentoring-resources/building-a-mentoring-programme" style={{textDecoration: "underline"}}>mentorship programmes</a> to support career growth.

 Fundamentally, mentorship is about the relationship between the mentor and the mentee.
 Mentors listen and learn about their mentee’s context, challenges, and goals.
 They share relevant experiences and pass their skills and insights along.
-This is the approach we take at Project Thrive, where we connect junior and senior developers for a 12-week mentoring journey.
-To help our participants succeed, we provide tips and training on how to make the most of the mentoring relationship.
+This is the approach we took at Project Thrive, where we connected junior and senior developers for a 12-week mentoring journey.
+To help our participants succeed, we provided tips and training on how to make the most of the mentoring relationship.

 ## What is Coaching?